reimagined/resolve/docs/advanced-techniques.md

 - **Snapshot store adapters**
 - **Read model store adapters**

-Resolve comes with a set of adapters that cover popular DBMS choices.
+Resolve comes with a set of adapters covering popular DBMS choices.
 You can also implement new adapters to store data in any required way.

 Note that reSolve does not force you to use adapters.
-For instance, you may need to build a Read Model on top of some arbitrary system, such as a full-text-search engine, OLAP or a specific SQL database.
-In such case you can just work with that system in the code of the projection function and query resolver, without writing a new Read Model adapter.
+For example, you may need to implement a Read Model on top of some arbitrary system, such as a full-text-search engine, OLAP or a particular SQL database.
+In such case, you can just work with that system in the code of the projection function and query resolver, without writing a new Read Model adapter.

 To learn more about a particular adapter type, refer to the documentation for [reSolve adapter modules](https://github.com/reimagined/resolve/tree/master/packages/adapters).